victorezealuma/Sales-Analysis-in-SQL/README.md

 __Project Scope:__ The analysis covered transaction data from January to March 2019 for all three branches, with a focus on product sales and customer demographics.

 ## Data Overview
-The data is sourced from the retail chain’s transactional database.
+The data is sourced from the retail chain’s transactional database(fictional).
 The dataset contains sales transactions from a three different branches of the retail chain, respectively located in Lagos, Abuja and Kano.
 The data contains 17 columns and 689 rows.